Itisfilipe/ccdakit/docs/guides/hl7-guide/sections/index.md

 </section>
 ```

-## All 29 C-CDA Sections
+## All 39 C-CDA Sections

-ccdakit implements all 29 sections defined in C-CDA Release 2.1.
-Sections are organized into three categories based on their clinical purpose and usage patterns.
+ccdakit implements 39 sections from C-CDA Release 2.1.
+Sections are organized into four categories based on their clinical purpose and usage patterns.

 ---